mantidproject/mantid/docs/source/interfaces/Crystal Field Python Interface.rst

     # or

     rm = ResolutionModel([func0, func1], 0, 100, accuracy = 0.01)
+    cf.ResolutionModel = rm

 To calculate a spectrum call the same method `getSpectrum` but pass the spectrum index as its first parameter::

     # Calculate second spectrum, use the generated x-values
     sp = cf.getSpectrum(1)

     # Calculate third spectrum, use a list for x-values
     x = [0, 1, 2, 3, ...]
     sp = cf.getSpectrum(2, x)

     # Calculate second spectrum, use the first spectrum of a workspace
     sp = cf.getSpectrum(1, ws)

     # Calculate first spectrum, use the i-th spectrum of a workspace
     sp = cf.getSpectrum(0, ws, i)

 Note that the attributes `Temperature`, `FWHM`, `peaks` and `background` may be set separately from the constructor, e.g.::